 Oil in an oil atomizer- I do prefer to put my own olive oil into an oil atomizer since then you get a nice even coating of oil and you avoid some of the propellants and less quality oil in nonstick spray.

-If you want your nuggets to get crispy without frying them, you HAVE to get that moisture out by pressing it out with heavy objects and towels.
+If you want your nuggets to get crispy without frying them, you HAVE to get that moisture out by pressing it out with heavy objects and towels (or paper towel).
 Do not skip that step.

 Also, preheat your baking sheet IN THE OVEN.
 Yes, I know that sounds strange but I like to get it hot so the second you put those nuggets on, the bottom doesn’t get soggy while the tops get crispy.